 There is an environmental assessment currently underway at Town owned property at 828 Martin Luther King Jr Blvd.
 The Town of Chapel Hill takes its role of environmental stewardship very seriously.

-The Town is awaiting further direction from NC Department of Environment and Natural Resources on its recommendations for next steps for this site.
+The Town is awaiting further direction from the NC Department of Environmental Quality on its recommendations for next steps for this site.
 This was the site of a coal ash infill that dates from the 1960s and 1970s.
-When the Town discovered the materials in late 2013, we acted quickly to notify NC DENR.
+When the Town discovered the materials in late 2013, we acted quickly to notify NC DENR, which is the old name for what is now known as NC DEQ.
 We are committed to following all environmental laws and standards to ensure the health and safety of our community.

 It is important to provide the public with clear and accurate information, and not to allow rumors based on hearsay to develop.
 This is why we continue to be transparent with all information on this matter, providing reports and updates to the Council and posting these on our website at www.townofchapelhill.org/index.aspx?page=2311.
 We will continue to do so.